Section 1: Factors for Rent Estimation

 A. Setting Rent for New Tenancies

-Landlords in France can generally set rent prices freely when renting out their properties for the first time.
+Landlords can generally set rent prices freely when renting out their properties in France for the first time.
 There are no nationwide limits on how much they can charge, and rent levels vary significantly across the country and even within the same region.

 To determine a property’s fair market rent, landlords can examine local advertisements and compare the features and rents of similar properties in the area.